HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 I. North-south routes

-3. Through Racine: the Root River Pathway offers a winding but scenic route through Racine using both streets and new bike trails.
+3. Through Racine: the Root River Pathway offers a winding but scenic route through Racine using both streets and mostly paved bike trails.
 The pathway itself follows the Root River to the lake front (see next section), but a cutoff leads directly to the start of the Racine-Kenosha trail.
-As of this writing the section through Colonial park has not been paved and is rough gravel.
-It can be cut off using Jefferson.
+The section through Colonial park is compacted limestone.
+It can be by-passed using Jefferson.

 5. Through Kenosha